Sampling Trade-Offs in Duty-Cycled Systems for Air Quality Low-Cost Sensors: Sensor Data Gathering Pipeline

-Where $f(\cdot)$ is the function to be determined by machine learning, and $\epsilon$ is the error assumed to be independent and identically distributed.
-There are different algorithms to estimate the function $f(\cdot)$, among which we have the multiple linear regression.
-The MLR assumes that the response variable varies linearly depending on the sensor values so (\ref{eq:supervised}) can be rewritten as:
+where $f(\cdot)$ is the function to be determined by machine learning, and $\epsilon_i$ is the error assumed to be independent and identically distributed.
+There are different algorithms to estimate the function $f(\cdot)$, among which we have the multiple linear regression, and nonlinear models such as k-nearest neighbors, random forests, support vector regression or artificial neural networks~\cite{ferrer2019comparative,ferrer2020multi,Esposito2017,spinelle2017field}.
+We have decided to use three state-of-the-art {in-situ} calibration models: multiple linear regression, k-nearest neighbors, and support vector regression.
+Thus, we use three machine learning models belonging to different classes of machine learning models; linear methods, instance-based methods, and kernel methods.
+The multiple linear regression assumes that the reference values, y$_i$, vary linearly depending on the sensor values, so (\ref{eq:supervised}) can be rewritten as: